ahatzikonstantinou/ehome/nodemcu_light_switch/README.txt

 According to https://github.com/esp8266/Arduino/issues/1017#issuecomment-156689684
-if the wdt reset is triggert the board reboots, when it reboots it is checking the state of GPIO0 and GPIO15 and GPIO2 GPIO15 	GPIO0 	GPIO2 	Mode
+if the wdt reset is triggered the board reboots, when it reboots it is checking the state of GPIO0 and GPIO15 and GPIO2 GPIO15 	GPIO0 	GPIO2 	Mode
 0V 	0V 	3.3V 	Uart Bootloader
 0V 	3.3V 	3.3V 	Boot sketch